 This was probably one of its kind 90s cartoon shows that boasted feminism.
-The three little girls-: Blossom (pink), Bubbles (blue), and Buttercup (green), not only made our childhood memorable but also taught that girls are no less.
-Some of the other characters the show had were Professor Utonium- father and creator of Powerpuff Girls and Mojo Jojo, who was the main villain in the show.
+The three little girls-: Blossom (pink), Bubbles (blue), and Buttercup (green), not only made our childhood memories but also taught us that girls are no less.
+Some of the other characters the show had were Professor Utonium- father and creator of Powerpuff Girls, and Mojo Jojo, who was the main villain in the show.

 3. Dexter’s Laboratory (1995-2003)

-Dexter’s Laboratory was one of the iconic cartoon network shows of the 90s, and it still remains to be.
+Among the old cartoon shows list in India, Dexter’s Laboratory was one of the iconic cartoon network series of the 90s, and it still remains to be.
 The young and intelligent Dexter was always up for a new invention, and his sister, fondly known as Dee Dee, left no stones unturned to spoil his experiments.
-The show explored brother and sister’s bonding.
+The show explored brother and sister bonding.
 Wish we, too, could be that smart in our childhood.

 4. Johnny Bravo (1995-2004)

 Next in our list of all-time favorite 90s cartoon shows is Johny Bravo.
-The American fantasy TV series was all about a muscular young man- Johnny Bravo, who has no other work except to woe girls.
-His all the master plans used to get flop, and resulted to bizarre situations, which were definitely fun to watch.
+The American fantasy TV series was about a muscular young man, Johnny Bravo, who has no other work except woe girls.
+His all master plans used to get flop, and resulted to bizarre situations, which were definitely fun to watch.